 A simultaneous pancreas-kidney (SPK) transplant is for patients with kidney failure and insulin-dependent diabetes

-Baylor University Medical Center at Dallas and Baylor Scott & White All Saints Medical Center – Fort Worth offer combined Kidney-Pancreas transplants.
+Baylor University Medical Center, part of Baylor Scott & White Health , Baylor Scott & White All Saints Medical Center – Fort Worth and Baylor Scott & White Medical Center – Temple offer combined Kidney-Pancreas transplants.
 Getting a pancreas transplant at the same time as a kidney transplant can restore normal insulin production and improve blood sugar control in people with diabetes.

 The dual transplant functions better than a kidney alone because the new pancreas protects the transplanted kidney from the harmful effects of diabetes.
 As a result, the new kidney performs better and longer in the kidney/pancreas transplant recipient.